What We Offer

 About the Program

-The Streetlight team is made up of 60+ University of Florida students (mostly premed and all volunteers) who companion with these hospitalized adolescents/young adults through daily room visits (4 – 6 p.m.), evening teen programming (6:30 -8:30 p.m.), art collages as identity door profiles, room customization, and internet support linking them to teens in their own hospital and beyond.
+The Streetlight team is made up of 60+ University of Florida students (mostly premed and all volunteers) who companion with these hospitalized adolescents/young adults through daily room visits (Monday-Thursday 4 – 6 p.m.
+Friday 2-4 p.m.), evening teen programming (Monday-Thursday 6:30 -8:30 p.m.), art collages as identity door profiles, room customization, and internet support linking them to teens in their own hospital and beyond.

 Streetlight Patient Populations

-The primary disease populations presenting in our adolescent patients are cancer, Cystic Fibrosis, and Sickle Cell Disease however we do see patients outside of these three groups including lupus, transplants, and various other chronic diseases.
+The primary disease populations presenting in our adolescent patients are cancer, CF, SC, and those awaiting organ transplants.
+However, we do see patients outside of these three groups including lupus, arthritis, and various other chronic diseases.
 They each have their own difficult issues, but what they share in common is fear, alienation and psychosocial disruption – which greatly affects their compliance and in turn their prognosis, as well as their relationship with their community.